All Articles

 F1 2026 Active Aero — What You'll Actually See at the Track

 Active aerodynamics is the most visually dramatic change in the 2026 regulations.
-For fans at the circuit, it's the first time you'll see F1 cars literally change shape on every lap.
+It's the first time you'll see F1 cars literally change shape on every lap.
 This article explains what active aero is, how it works, and what to look for trackside.

 What Is Active Aero?